Azure App Service and Azure Functions on Azure Stack Hub overview

 App Service offers several app types, each of which is intended to host a specific workload:

-- API Apps for hosting REST APIs.
+- Web Apps for hosting websites, web apps and REST APIs.

 - Azure Functions v1 for hosting event driven, serverless workloads.

 The word app refers to the hosting resources dedicated to running a workload.
 Taking web app as an example, you're probably accustomed to thinking of a web app as both the compute resources and app code that together deliver functionality to a browser.
 In Azure App Service, a web app is the compute resource that Azure Stack Hub provides for hosting your app code.

 Your app can be composed of multiple App Service apps of different kinds.
 For example, if your app is composed of a web front end and a REST API back end, you can:

 Deploy both (front end and API) to a single web app.

 Deploy your front-end code to a web app and your back-end code to an API app.